-Marcel Krueger discovers an abundance of history along West Berlin’s Heerstrasse…
+Marcel Krueger discovers fragments of history along west Berlin’s Heerstrasse…

 Heerstraße (literally Army Road) begins in the German Empire at Theodor-Heuss-Platz in Charlottenburg, close to the expo halls, the Funkturm and the International Congress Centre (ICC).
 Until March 1950, this part of Heerstraße was still known as Kaiserdamm, or Emperor’s Embankment.
 Heerstrasse was planned and built as a military road, connecting the Prussian military training ground at Döberitzer Heide with the Berlin City Palace.

 Roadworks started in 1874, and the road was officially opened by Kaiser Wilhelm II here in Charlottenburg in 1911.
 There were no houses then, only an empty roundabout and a few roads.

 The street skips Weimar Berlin, heading straight into Nazi Germany in the shape of the long, grey, nondescript building at No. 12, a.k.a. the former headquarters of the Reichsjugendführung, erected in 1938.
 The Reichsjugendführung was an organisation set up to control all the German youth organisations of the time, including the Hitlerjugend (Hitler Youth) and the BDM, the Bund Deutscher Mädel, its female counterpart.

 Its director Artur Axmann, whose office was located in Heerstrasse 12, stayed in the Führerbunker during Hitler’s last days and escaped from Berlin to the front lines of the Western Allies during the final outbreak from the lair a few hours before Hitler’s suicide.